A Carbon Neutral Company NOW

 Maple Leaf Foods announced on November 7, 2019 that we have become the first major food company in the world to be carbon neutral.
 We have become carbon neutral by aggressively reducing our greenhouse gas emissions and investing in high-impact environmental projects to neutralize our remaining and currently unavoidable emissions.

-We are also one of just three animal protein companies globally and the only food company in Canada to set Science Based Targets that are aligned with the goals of the Paris Agreement on Climate Change.
+As of November 2019, we were one of just three animal protein companies globally and the only food company in Canada to set Science Based Targets that are aligned with the goals of the Paris Agreement on Climate Change.
 Importantly, Science-Based Targets require that we reduce our emissions even as we grow.

 We are on a mission to be the most sustainable protein company on earth.
 We recognize that creating nutrient-dense protein like ours takes resources, and today, we are proud to replenish the environment in equal measure.